 Article I: Name

-The name of the organization shall be the Williamstown Garden Club.
+The name of the organization is the Williamstown Garden Club.

 Article II: Objectives

-The objectives of the Williamstown Garden Club shall be:
+The objectives of the Williamstown Garden Club are:

 Article III: Members